andrejantas/jekyll-site/source/_posts/2017-03-12-recursion-with-nokogiri-are-friends.md

 {% endhighlight %}

-Notice, that these are presented as array to you, but in my case I am sure there is only one of each on the page, so I can affort to just go ahead and call `.first` on two entities beginning and ending my paragraph.
+Notice, that these are presented as array to you, but in my case I am sure there is only one of each on the page, so I can afford to just go ahead and call `.first` on two entities beginning and ending my paragraph.

 And now just a nifty method getting all between and we are good to go :)